-This is a very common scenario of a riverside village in rural Bangladesh from late monsoon until the emergence of cold winter.
-They are the hunters of wallago attu, locally known as boal fish.
-We have observed that many of our foreign friends are tremendously interested in wallago attu.
-We get frequent queries from our visitors asking lots of questions about this particular fish, for example- where they are found, how to catch them, what is the best bait etc. etc. Well, in this article we will try to unleash some of the mysteries of wallago attu AKA boal fish.
+This is a very common scenario of a riverside village in rural Bangladesh from the late monsoon until the emergence of cold winter.
+They are the hunters of wallago attu, locally known as “Boal” fish.
+We have observed many of our foreign friends are tremendously interested in wallago attu.
+We get frequent queries from our visitors, asking lots of questions about this particular fish, for example- where they are found, how to catch them, what is the best bait, etc. Well, in this article we will try to unleash some of the mysteries of wallago attu AKA Boal fish.

-Wallago attu or Boal fish can be found all over Bangladesh.
-It is a deep-water fish, generally resides in large water bodies.
-During monsoon they migrate to upstream to shallower water for spawning.
-And during this time fishermen catch them in a greater scale.
-Sometimes this fish fall prey with full of eggs inside.
+Wallago attu or Boal fish can be found all over in Bangladesh.
+It is a deep-water fish, that generally resides in large water bodies.
+During monsoon, they migrate upstream to shallower water for spawning.
+And during this time fishermen catch them on a greater scale.
+Sometimes these fish fall prey with full of eggs inside.
 Government should take extensive initiatives for creating awareness among the fishermen and locals not to catch fish during the spawning season.
 Besides, they should be given alternative ways of earning for their families during this time of year when there is no job for the village farming people as farmlands are still under monsoon water.
 Angling for wallago attu starts from late July up to Winter.

-In Bangladesh people generally use a single hook directly connected to main line without any lead.
-For baits you a have a wide range of choices.
+In Bangladesh people generally use a single hook directly connected to the main line without any lead.
+For baits, you have a wide range of choices.
 But rotten minnows are the mostly used.
-Earthworms are the best known bait for wallago attu.
-This is a bottom feeder fish, so hook must reach the ground under water.
+Earthworms are the best-known bait for wallago attu.
+This is a bottom feeder fish, so hook must reach the ground under the water.
 Bangladeshis generally fish in the evening for wallago attu as it is a nocturnal predator.
-It comes closer to banks in search of food and catches rats, insects, small fish, small snakes etc. So, we start with casting deeper and as night falls late we cast relatively shallower water.
+It comes closer to banks in search of food and catches rats, insects, small fish, small snakes etc. So, we start with casting deeper, and as night falls late we cast relatively shallower water.

 There are lots of places you can go for hunting wallago attu.
 All big rivers have plenty of this fish.
-The Padma (the Bangladeshi part of the Ganges), the Jamuna (a tributary of the old Brahmaputra river), the Surma river of Sylhet are the best destination for extreme anglers.
-You can go to Aricha Ghat in Manikgonj dstrict and set your lines in the Padma river for wallago attu.
-There are lots of beels, haors(large water bodies), canals where you can go for this particular fish.
+The Padma (the Bangladeshi part of the Ganges), the Jamuna (a tributary of the old Brahmaputra river), and the Surma river of Sylhet are the best destination for extreme anglers.
+You can go to Aricha Ghat in Manikgonj district and set your lines in the Padma river for wallago attu.
+There are lots of beels, haors(large water bodies), and canals where you can go for this particular fish.
 Try to have some local knowledge before setting your lines.
-I promise this helps a lot.
+This really helps a lot.
 If you are after wallago attu, you must have an untold amount of patience.

 This is a very sensitive fish.
-It doesn’t have a very good eye sight but it has super sensitive lateral lines, and sharp hearing device which can detect slightest vibration in water and can hear even the sounds that we can not hear.
-Use a sharp hook for wallago attu, because its inner mouth is very rough and don’t drag instantly if your bait is taken.
-Because it runs a distance taking its prey in mouth before finally swallowing it.
-And most people do the mistake at this pint.
+It doesn’t have very good eye sight but it has super sensitive lateral lines and a sharp hearing device that can detect the slightest vibration in water and can hear even the sounds that we can not hear.
+Use a sharp hook for wallago attu, because its inner mouth is very rough and do not drag instantly if your bait is taken.
+Because it runs a distance taking its prey in its mouth before finally swallowing it.
+And most people do the mistake at this point.
 They strike back and the fish leaves the bait.
 So, have a little patience and let it take the bait first.
 Count up to five then slowly tighten the line.
 You will have a great fight if you hook one.
 If you go to the bigger rivers for hunting wallago attu you should have enough line in your spool.
 40lbs braided line is suggested in this case.
-And for small rivers 20lbs braid or mono-filament will do just fine.
-Anyways, practice make perfect and this fish will give you a really great experience.
+And for small rivers, 20lbs braid or mono-filament will do just fine.
+Anyways, practice makes perfect and this fish will give you a really great experience.

 By: Nasim Hasan